One unit of credit equals four semester hours.

 .50 to 1.00 credit

-Student will develop an extensive literature review on a topic in psychology of their choosing.
+Students will develop an extensive literature review on a topic in psychology of their choosing.
 They will then write an APA-style review paper that critiques, analyzes and synthesizes the extant literature related to their topic.
-A brief proposal with a reading list, permission of the supervising faculty member and department chair is required prior to registration.
+A brief proposal with a reading list and permission of the supervising faculty member and department chair are required prior to registration.
 Prerequisites: senior standing, PSY 210, PSY 355/MTH 345, PSY 356, PSY 492 (for developing the proposal).